Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 You might need local administrator rights to install .NET 4.5 and Microsoft VS Tools for Office Runtime.
 Ensure you have already installed the required AMP files in your Alfresco instance ([see Install Outlook Integration AMPs](#install-amps)).

->**Note:** If you plan to use SAML Module for Alfresco Content Services authentication, ensure you have already installed and configured the Alfresco SAML module.
-See [Install with zip]({% link saml-module/latest/install/index.md %}) and [Configure SAML SSO]({% link saml-module/latest/config/index.md %}) for more information.

 1. Extract the contents of the `alfresco-outlook-client-2.10.x.zip` file using a standard unzip tool.

 2. Locate `x64/AlfrescoOutlookClient_x64_2.10.x.msi` or `x86/AlfrescoOutlookClient_x86_2.10.x.msi`, depending on whether you are running a 64-bit or 32-bit version of Windows.